 These deep space objects can be classified in three ways:

 For these guys, as a rule of thumb, the attributes most relevant are surface brightness and size.

 A home telescope is worth investing in as it will broaden your world and open you to new perspectives.
 The benefit of the above knowledge is that in knowing these things you will be less likely to become frustrated and more likely to spend the time in training your eye to see and learn more about the huge expanse above you.

-Hi, I’m Jeff Madden.
-I’m an enthusiast of the wide open spaces.
-I’ve had over 15 years experience in presenting spatial data and I find it valuable to research and compare the latest technology available.
-I hope you find my writings useful for exploring and capturing visuals of the outdoors.
+Hi, Jeff Madden here.
+I’m an enthusiast of the wide open spaces with over 15 years experience in presenting spatial data.
+I like to research and compare the latest technology available.
+My writings are about helping others explore and capture visuals of the outdoors.